Skip to main content.

 Resumes, Cover Letters, and Elevator Pitch.
 There's never a bad time to update your job application materials.

 The goal of this challenge is to work on creating, revising, or updating your job packet materials and that elevator pitch that might get you in the door.
 Your resume, cover letter, and elevator pitch should work together to tell your story and represent where you are on your career journey; each piece should complement the others.
-This challenge emphasizes taking time to make sure they work together or to get some extra feedback on what you've worked on.
+This challenge emphasizes taking time to ensure they work together or get some extra feedback on what you've worked on.

 Resources and results from past challenges: